wp-plugins/exhibit-to-wp-gallery/readme.txt

 Convert your ancient Exhibit 1.1b galleries to modern WordPress attachments / galleries

 == Description ==
-Exhibit to WP Gallery can convert your *ancient* [Exhibit 1.1b](http://redalt.com/downloads/)-galleries to normal WordPress attachments.
+Exhibit to WP Gallery can convert your *ancient* [Exhibit 1.1b](http://redalt.com/downloads/) entries to normal WordPress attachments.
 Requires a linux host.

 * Captions and image order will be transferred.
 * All files will be *copied* to your upload folder. (use [Custom Upload Dir](http://wordpress.org/extend/plugins/custom-upload-dir/) for better structure!)